 If you’re a fan of playing Vegas Solitaire try out our new version to play with real cards.
 You’ll love our unique version of Vegas Solitaire for at home, to play alone or with more players.
 We’ve created a special Vegas Solitaire cloth and included the original Solitaire playing cards to give you an authentic Solitaire experience.
 In this article we explain the game rules of how to play Vegas Solitaire with real cards, how to deal the cards and how to play with 2 or more players.

-Buy our Vegas Solitaire game with real cards
+Soon Available!
+Vegas Solitaire Set with real cards

-Start the game of Solitaire with real Playing cards
+Start a game of Solitaire with real Playing cards

 To get started with playing Vegas Solitaire with real cards, follow these steps:

 - Lay the Solitaire cloth on a flat surface, such as a table.

 - Start playing the game according to the standard rules of Vegas Solitaire.

 Layout and Deal Order in Playing Vegas Solitaire with Real Cards